Industries make green claims while lobbying against climate targets and promoting high-carbon travel.

 The UK capital's six airports make it the most polluting city by aviation emissions, according to a new interactive tool allowing users to explore emissions data for the world's airports.

 Campaigners have criticised Captain Ian Finley, a UK resident who has represented the Cook Islands at the International Maritime Organization since 2006, for consistently defending industry interests.

 Quentin Willson has left FairFuelUK, an anti-fuel duty group backed by several MPs, over its "lack of environmental sensibilities" and a report it recently released containing "unforgivable howlers”.

 Campaigners have said the findings show the group "has no authority to criticise electric cars" and is "driven by vested engine interests".

-Brendan Clark-Smith has “no credibility” on climate change after “conflict of interest” is revealed, say critics.
+Brendan Clarke-Smith has “no credibility” on climate change after “conflict of interest” is revealed, say critics.